MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ### XTOC quality check
 When you're all finsished (or you think you are), do a local CHM build of **projectname-OP.xtoc** and **projectname-REF.xtoc** and compare it to the original CHM.

+    CBX ProjectName.xtoc MSDN

 Make sure you have the all of the topics from the original CHM accounted for somewhere in the new XTOCs.

 ## <h2 id="s3"> 3.
 Convert the conceptual topics to OP</a>